Help Them Overcome Barriers and Navigate Resources So They Can Succeed on Your Campus

 Is your campus prepared to engage those who are truly at risk, particularly when those who need it most are often reluctant to seek care?

-Join our presenters on Wednesday, September 7, 2022 as they address the challenges your BIPOC students face navigating mental health support on college campuses and how to provide appropriate resources to help them overcome the common barriers that prevent them from seeking the critical care they need before it becomes a crisis.
+Join our presenters as they address the challenges your BIPOC students face navigating mental health support on college campuses and how to provide appropriate resources to help them overcome the common barriers that prevent them from seeking the critical care they need before it becomes a crisis.
 Additionally, equip your faculty and staff with the training, skills and tools to recognize students in need and to serve as a resource for their success to provide additional layers of support.

 Foster a campus climate to help empower, instill hope and provide diverse coping resources to help your BIPOC students succeed socially and academically.